 Buttery soft and and flexible, with a flesh nap on both sides, chamois is most commonly used to simulate "sheepskin" lining under the skirting of miniature western saddles.

-Premium-quality ultra-thin black leather that is two-sided.
+Premium-quality ultra-thin leather that is two-sided.
 Satin top-grain with fine black sueded backside.
 This is a very supple and "drapey" leather, with lots of flex.
 Used for linings, doll clothing, and tiny-scale items.
 Available in white and black colors.

-Semi-Matte finish black leather, with a fine grain, and more body and firmness than our other black leathers.
-Suitable for larger-scale saddles and related tack.
+Semi-Matte finish vegetable-tanned leather, drum-dyed black, with a fine grain, and more body and firmness than our other black leathers.
+Suitable for Traditional-scale saddles and related tack.

 Patent Leather has a glossy finish.
 It is thin, and fairly flexible and is best used where a high polished and showy look is desired, such as for harness items and doll boots or shoes.